Preschool » Preschool Student Info

 The Child Development II course was developed to give juniors and seniors a “hands-on” experience of working with and observing 3, 4, and 5-year-old children.

 There are a number of different assignments during the preschool program.
-Most of the work involves working as a member of a group of two – three students.
+Most of the work involves working in groups of two teachers per class period.
 Your active participation in the planning and implementing of the children’s activities is essential to the success of the preschool program.

 Preschool students are graded on the following assignments: